Access All Areas (Flo album)

-Access All Areas (also abbreviated as AAA) is the debut album by English girl group Flo.
+Access All Areas is the debut studio album by the English girl group Flo.
 It was released on 15 November 2024 through Island Records.
 It marks the group's first full-length project after releasing two extended plays: The Lead (2022) and 3 of Us (2023).
 The standard version of Access All Areas features guest vocals from Cynthia Erivo and GloRilla, while the "Unlocked" version includes guest vocals from Chlöe, Halle, Kehlani, Bree Runway and Dixson.

 Access All Areas received generally positive reviews from critics.
 The album was preceded by three singles—"Walk Like This", "Caught Up", and "Check"—and two promotional singles, while a fourth single, "In My Bag", coincided with the album release.
 It is a contemporary R&B album featuring production and songwriting from MNEK and notable contributions from Camper, Jay Versace, Pop Wansel, Sevyn Streeter, and more.
+At the 68th Annual Grammy Awards, Access All Areas was nominated for Best Progressive R&B Album.

 Background

 On 3 July 2023, Flo surprise announced their second EP, 3 of Us as a "gift" to their fans for patiently waiting for new music.
 Before releasing the singles "Walk Like This" and "Caught Up" for the debut project, the group was announced as an opening act for singer Kehlani's Crash World Tour for the fall.

 Prior to the announcement of Access All Areas, the group described the album as a continuation of the legacy of girl groups:

+Access All Areas is a labour of love.
+To us it represents our growth and dedication to making girl group history, to making a project we are truly proud to call our debut album.